-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2018 and 2017, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2019 and 2018, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.

-Fiscal Year Ended
+Fisca Year E nded

-2018 2017
+2019 2019

-Audit Fees (1) \$ 656,805 \$695,952
+Audit Fees(1) \$ 611,02 5 \$ 656,805

-Tax Fees (2) 178,162 102,173
+Tax Fees (2) 62,03 51 178,162

-Total Fees \$ 834,967 \$798,125
+Total Fees \$ 673,0 6 \$ 834,967

-- (1) "Audit Fees" consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, review of our quarterly financial statements presented in our quarterly reports on Form 10-Q, and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) "Tax Fees" consist of international and domestic tax studies, consulting and compliance.
+(1) "Audit Fees" consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, review of our quarterly financial statements presented in our quarterly reports on Form 10-Q, and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years.